dasarpai/old.dasarpai.github.io/_dsblog/2025-05-06-6271-Compilers-and-Programing-Langague.md

 * **GoLLVM** – Uses LLVM as backend.

+## What happens in the different stages of compilation?
-## Let us asume we have go program file distances.go.
+Let us assume we have go program file distances.go.
 In the different stages of compilation what happens to this code that hardware understand it?
-Great question!
 Let’s walk through what happens **step-by-step** when you compile and run a Go program (say `court.go` and `distances.go`) using the **Go toolchain** (`go build` or `go run`).
 The goal is to understand how the source code becomes something your **hardware** can execute.

 ---